stevish-com/Secure-Message/README.md

 4. **Decryption.** This script does not handle decryption.
 You are responsible to have your own decryption software and a copy of your secret PGP key (which should obviously match the public key you gave the server)

+    Copyright (C) 2014 Stephen Narwold

+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

 Prerequisites
 =============
 You need to know how to generate and use PGP keys, and understand how to add public keys to your web-server's keyring.
 Your webserver, then, will obviously need to have gnupg installed.